commonhaus/foundation/GOVERNANCE.md

 > Lazy consensus is the first, and possibly the most important, consensus-building tool we have.
 Essentially lazy consensus means that you don’t need to get explicit approval to proceed, but you need to be prepared to listen if someone objects.

 When seeking consensus, members should express objections or dissent as early as possible to ensure there is time to discuss and address objections.

+Every member, regardless of their role or contribution level, has an equal voice and is entitled to one vote in all decisions.

 ### Seeking consensus in meetings